 Most policies carry deductibles, partly because automakers don't technically classify them as warranties.
 Like most insurance policies, many of these so-called warranties are strictly contractual to minimize the company's liability.

 Still, most consumers see little difference between used-car policies and a new-car warranty: These policies can cover anything from the powertrain to the electrical system to audio accessories, though some will only pay a portion of the repair costs.
-To better understand these warranties, we checked a number of used-car policies at dealerships and online, and we consulted with a few experts.
-Here's what we found.
+To better understand these warranties, we checked a number of used-car policies at dealerships and online.
+We also consulted with a few experts.
+Here's what we found:

-Extended-length: Often called service contracts, these programs are similar to extended-length warranties that are available for new cars.
-They protect used-car purchasers from costly failures down the road, in some cases up to 100,000 original miles.
-Policies come in all shapes and sizes; some cover only the most serious engine failures, while others include everything short of regular maintenance.
-Basic policies usually carry higher deductibles than pricier ones, putting more of the out-of-pocket expense on the consumer.
+- Extended-length: Often called service contracts, these extended warranty programs are similar to extended-length warranties that are available for new cars.
+They protect used-car purchasers from costly failures down the road — in some cases, up to 100,000 original miles.
+Policies come in all shapes and sizes: Some cover only the most serious engine failures, while others include everything short of regular maintenance.
+Basic policies usually carry higher deductibles than pricier ones, putting more out-of-pocket expense on the consumer.

-Certified pre-owned: In addition to the balance of the original bumper-to-bumper and powertrain warranties, nearly all certified pre-owned vehicles carry some extra coverage to provide some extra appeal.
+- Certified pre-owned: In addition to the balance of the original bumper-to-bumper and powertrain warranties, nearly all certified pre-owned vehicles carry some extra coverage to provide extra appeal.
 Programs generally include longer powertrain coverage, in some cases going as long as 100,000 original miles.
-Some automakers also have bumper-to-bumper policies that cover most components for a short while after purchase.
-Many policies have a nominal deductible, and virtually all of them provide roadside assistance.
+Some automakers also have bumper-to-bumper policies that cover most vehicle components for a short while after purchase.
+Many policies have a nominal deductible and virtually all of them provide roadside assistance.